-Investigative Report on Workers’ wage and Living Expenses in Four Tier Cities in Guangdong Province
+Investigative Report on Wages and Living Expenses for Workers in 4 Cities in Guangdong

-In April 2017, we noticed that Guangdong province plans to freeze the minimum wage for three consecutive years.
-After a few months, a total of 22 districts announced an increase in the minimum wage in 2017.
-Today, the minimum wage in Shenzhen, Shanghai, Beijing, Tianjin and Zhejiang provinces has exceeded 2,000 yuan, as leading in the whole country.
+In April 2017, we notice that the Guangdong provincial government announced the plan to freeze minimum wage adjustment in the province for three consecutive years, given that a total of 22 districts in other provinces raised the local minimum throughout the year.
+Currently, the minimum wage level has exceeded 2,000 yuan in Shenzhen, Shanghai, Beijing, Tianjin and Zhejiang, which is the highest in the whole country.

-The minimum wage in Guangdong Province however, not only failed to adjust for three years, and the minimum wage in its highest level Guangzhou City is less than 2,000 yuan.
-WE are deeply concerned about the impact of Guangdong’s freezing minimum wage on workers’ livelihoods in the area.
-What is the actual living expense of Guangdong workers for these years?
-How do they deal with basic life necessities and other needs of life?
-How should the Guangdong provincial government amend the minimum wage to protect workers and their families?
+However, the minimum wage in Guangdong did not only remain the same for three years, but also stay below 2,000 yuan, even in Guangzhou where the minimum wage level is the highest within the province.
+WE are deeply concerned about the impact of the minimum wage freeze on workers’ livelihood in the area.
+How much is the actual living cost of Guangdong workers for these years?
+How do they deal with basic necessities and other needs in life?
+How should the Guangdong provincial government adjust the minimum wage to protect workers and their families?

-We conducted survey of questionnaire on workers’ monthly wages, overtime hours, personal living expenses, social security contributions and family financial burdens.
-A total of 78 valid questionnaires were gathered, including 16 female and 62 male workers.
-We also invited three different types of workers in Guangzhou and Dongguan to conduct a detailed monthly expenditure record in October 2017.
-In addition, from October to November 2017, we conducted market price survey in different shopping malls in Guangzhou and Dongguan respectively to know the price of daily necessities for workers.
-In the end, the results of the questionnaire are used to analyze and evaluate the different wage and actual life expenses of workers in different cities in Guangdong Province.
-The workers’ records of their monthly expenditure are mainly used to show how workers consumed in their actual needs.
-The market price statistics are used to estimate the worker’s consumption needs and real expenses.
+We conducted a questionnaire survey on workers’ monthly wages, overtime hours, personal living expenses, social security contributions and family financial burdens.
+A total of 78 valid questionnaires were collected, including 16 from female and 62 from male workers.
+We also invited workers from three different types of household in Guangzhou and Dongguan to record their monthly expenditure record in detail in October 2017.
+In addition, a market price survey was also conducted from October to November 2017, in different shopping malls in Guangzhou and Dongguan to know the price of daily necessities for workers.
+As a result, we managed to compare and analyse wage levels and living expenses of workers in different cities in Guangdong and have a more comprehensive picture on the daily living needs of workers and their family, and the extent to which these needs are satisfied by the current wage levels.

-After a series of survey on workers’ wages and expenses in four tier cities in Guangdong province, WE have the following important findings:
+After a series of survey on workers’ wages and expenses i4cities in Guangdong, WE have the following important findings:

-If we only consider the basic wage, that is, without overtime and without additional subsidies, most workers will only earn a monthly wage less than 40% of the local average social wage.
-Only by including other details such as overtime and subsidies will workers’ wage rise to be 60% of the average social wage.
-From this survey, most workers could earn between 3,000 yuan and 4,000 yuan per month, yet their basic wage is quite low.
-More than 60% of workers earn a basic wage of less than 2,000 yuan.
-The workers’ basic wage though met the local requirement, is not much higher than the minimum wage.
-WE surveyed into workers from various industries and sectors, yet such difference has little effect on workers’ basic wage.
-This shows that employers are still used to pay workers according to the minimum wage, hence the phenomenon that “minimum wage is almost workers’ highest basic wage” still prevails.
+Taking just the base wage into consideration, the wage level of most workers is below 40% of the local average wage.
+The ratio only rises to 60% only by including other wage components, such as overtime payment and other subsidies.
+In this survey, most workers earn between 3,000 yuan and 4,000 yuan per month, but their basic wage is a lot lower -more than 60% of the workers earn a base wage of less than 2,000 yuan, which is not much higher than the local minimum wage.
+Similar situations are observed in a variety of industries and sectors.
+This shows that employers are still accustomed to paying workers by the minimum wage.
+Hence the phenomenon that “minimum wage is almost workers’ highest base wage” still prevails.

-On one hand, although workers’ wages exceeded the survival cost (including basic food, housing, clothing and grocery), they are accustomed to consuming at low level to meet such subsistence requirement.
-For food, house, clothing and such basic life necessities, workers are living in lower quality than standard.
-On the other hand, workers have invested more than double of their survival expenses in meeting their development needs, health care and family financial burden in particular.
-It can be argued that for those workers with low incomes, they are still sacrificing their personal life quality to meet their family development needs, hence trying hard to catch up with social development.
+On one hand, although workers’ wages exceed the survival cost (including basic food, housing, clothing and grocery), they are accustomed to consuming at low level to meet such subsistence requirement.
+For food, housing, clothing and such basic living necessities, workers live in lower quality than standard.
+On the other hand, workers invest more than double of their survival expenses in meeting development needs, particularly healthcare and family financial burden.
+It is argued that for those workers with low income, they still sacrifice their personal life quality to meet their family development needs, trying hard to catch up with social development.

-(3) There is clear regional difference in worker’s wage income, but there is not much difference in workers’ daily expenditure in different cities.
+(3) There is a clear differential between wage levels in different cities, but not much in workers’ daily living expenditure.

-The similar expenses among different cities also aggravates the burden on workers.
-For example, we see from the market price statistics that there is very little gap between Guangzhou and Dongguan on the necessary life expenditures.
-The investigation of workers’ daily necessities in four cities also displayed that the average expenditure on each item was mostly similar and within one hundred yuan difference in the four cities.
-It can be argued that the market prices and living expenditures in different cities in Guangdong Province are slightly different, but the difference is not big at all.
+Few workers live with their families in urban cities, since living costs in the cities are high.
+According to their expenditure records, workers who live with their families in the city spend at least 3,000 yuan a month for the whole household.
+The similar expenses among different cities also aggravate the burden on workers.
+For example, we see from the market price statistics that there is very little difference between Guangzhou and Dongguan on the necessary living expenditures.
+The investigation of workers’ daily necessities in four cities also display that the average expenditure on each item is mostly similar and within one-hundred-yuan difference in the four cities.
+It is argued that the market prices and living expenditures in different cities in Guangdong are slightly different, but the difference is not big at all.

 In view of this, we make the following suggestions on the adjustment of the minimum wage:

-(2) The minimum wage standard should reach the bottom line of 40% of average social wage.
+(2) Local minimum wage should reach at least 40% of the local average wage.

-At present, the actual minimum wage in Guangdong Province is far away from the actual needs of workers.
-It is losing the guiding significance to workers’ wage than that in the past.
-We argue that the minimum wage for Guangdong workers must be set back on track as soon as possible and the bottom line should be 40% of the average social wage.
-Guangdong government should recognize that lower-income workers shall share the fruits of economic development in recent years.
-Although there are regional differences, the 40% of average social wage should still be the lowest standard for workers’ minimum wage.
-This standard actually coincided with workers’ basic wage in four tier cities in our survey.
-Therefore, we propose that the minimum wage for four tier cities in Guangdong in 2018 should at least meet the following criteria: 2,970 yuan in Guangzhou city； 1,922 yuan in Dongguan city; 2,159 yuan in Huizhou city; and 1,884 yuan in Heyuan city.
+At present, it is impossible to have daily needs met if a worker earns the local minimum wage level in Guangdong.
+It is losing the guiding significance to workers’ wage that it had in the past.
+We argue that the minimum wage for Guangdong workers must be set back on track as soon as possible and the bottom line should be 40% of the local average wage.
+The Guangdong government should recognise that low-income workers should also share the fruit of economic development in recent years.
+Although there are regional differences, 40% of the local average wage should be the lowest standard for workers’ minimum wage, and this standard actually coincides with workers’ average base wage in the 4 cities in our survey.
+Therefore, we propose that the local minimum wage should reach 2,970 yuan in Guangzhou; 1,922 yuan in Dongguan; 2,159 yuan in Huizhou city; and 1,884 yuan in Heyuan.

-(3) The minimum wage standard needs to be 60% of average social wage in order to meet workers’ development needs.
+(3) Ideally, the minimum wage level should meet 60% of the local average wage in order to meet workers’ developmental needs.

-In addition, our findings also show that workers are spending more and more on their development needs.
-If 40% of the average social wage can not meet the real development needs of workers, we suggest that the minimum wage should eventually be in line with 60% of the average social wage, so as to make up for workers’ development expenditures in condition that social security protection is not fully covering workers.
+Our findings show that workers spend disproportionately on developmental needs.
+If 40% of the local average wage fails to meet the real developmental needs of workers, we suggest that the minimum wage should eventually be in line with 60% of the local average wage, so as to make up for workers’ developmental expenditures when they are not fully covered by social security protection.